jessepav/libgdx-wiki-old/Admob-in-libgdx.md

         		WindowManager.LayoutParams.FLAG_FULLSCREEN);
         getWindow().clearFlags(WindowManager.LayoutParams.FLAG_FORCE_NOT_FULLSCREEN);

-        // Create the libgdx View
+        // Create the libGDX View
         View gameView = initializeForView(new HelloWorld(this), false);

         // Create and setup the AdMob view